koenswings/service-kolibri-studio/README.md

 # service-kolibri-studio
-Build files for the Kolibri service.
+Build files for the Kolibri Studio service.